beyondliberty/DINs/README.md

 # DINS

-This is the  Diverse Insulator Dataset (DINs).
+This is the  Diverse Insulator Dataset (DINS).
 It is based on publicly available images of insulators.
 [Click here to download.](#Download_link)

 ## Properties